Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Right, that's really cool.

-They have to consult the manual during a forest fire.
+Have to consult the manual during a forest fire.

 That's exactly what they have to do.

-Uh, and by doing that, the cost of fighting the fire becomes the local fire department's problem, and by then it's out of control and even if it's on federal land.
+And by doing that, the cost of fighting the fire becomes the local fire department's problem.

 Yes.

-The federal land, uh, the fire gets too big on federal land and it goes to private land.
+The federal land, the fire gets too big on federal land and it goes to private land.

 It happens almost every time.

-Well, that's that's a misnomer, also.
+Well, that's a misnomer, also.

 It's the federal government stopping them from doing it.

-Uh well, but who are the feds bowing down to?
+Well, but who are the feds bowing down to?

 I mean, you know, there are.